- Books, Literature, and Writing»

 Marriage Vow of a Wannabe Activist

-Call the "vow" selfish, call it narcissistic, call it a reaction to aging.
+Let's just get it out there.
+I know this vow is a bit unusual.
+Call it selfish, call it narcissistic, call it a reaction to aging.
 I wrote it and, geez, it took all that time, so I'm posting it.

 However, I would add this advice.
 If you want to have a beautiful wedding vow, don't go with this tone.
-Try Gibran like we did in the 60's.
-(Gibran's essay on "Friendship", for example, would be a good choice:
+This could be construed as a bit Olivia Pope-ish although that was not my intention.
+If you're 20-something and all glassy eyed, you might want to try Gibran like we did in the 60's.
+Gibran's essay on "Friendship", for example, would be a good choice:

 And let your best be for your friend

 If he must know the ebb of your tide, let him know its flood also.

 That particular essay was more often used at weddings than the Gibran's essay on "Marriage" because of its particular beauty.